viral32111/location-sharing/README.md

 ## Requirements

-This application requires a MySQL database using [the provided structure](/Database.sql) that all instances of the application are able to connect to, the address and credentials of this database should be configured in the Gradle `local.properties` file with the following keys referenced in the Android manifest:
+This application requires a MySQL database using [the provided structure](/Database.sql) that all instances of the application are able to connect to, the address and credentials of this database should be configured in the Gradle `local.properties` file with the following keys, referenced in the Android manifest:

 * `DATABASE_HOST` is the hostname/IP address of the MySQL server (e.g. `192.168.0.5`).
 * `DATABASE_PORT` is the port number of the MySQL server (e.g. `3306`).